 Jim and Jean Bright work with their local 4-H'ers to show their goats around New York State.
 The Brights have a dual purpose herd with Boers, Alpines and crosses.
 They have a registered Boer buck and registered Alpine buck in the herd.
-They milk their does by hand and Jean has become a whiz at making fresh cheeses.
-Their three-acre farm is home to 32 goats.
+They milk their does by hand and have become especially skilled at making fresh cheeses.
+The three-acre farm is home to 32 goats.
 Recently they have begun work on new property that will eventually house a larger farm.
 Plans are to expand to approximately 75 meat goats and 25 dairy goats with a milking parlor and cheese processing facility.

 Hawk Hall Farm – New York :